MS in Analytics

 The part-time program covers a broad array of technologies like Excel, Python, JavaScript, SQL Databases, Tableau, and more over the course of 24 intensive weeks on weeknights or weekends.
 Professional Education is also planning the launch of a future online version of this bootcamp.
 Visit the Data Science & Analytics Bootcamp page to request information about course curriculum and admissions requirements.

-Civic Data Science Summer Internship
+Civic Data Science Internship

 Directed by Ellen Zegura, College of Computing; Chris LeDantec, Ivan Allen College of Liberal Arts